 Giannini enjoys the freedom that being a master franchisee grants him.
-Because he is fr juggle working at Action's head office-helping other master franchisees-with running add including a real estate and investment business.
-"There's a fairly quick educational proclimportant is that you've got that entrepreneurial attitude-that you'll go out there and get it points out that his royalty from the sale of each franchise is fixed.
-In contrast, a regular fit to charge clients and is, therefore, more in control of his or her income.
+Because he is free to set his own schedule, he can juggle working at Action's head office--helping other master franchisees--with running additional businesses on the side, including a real estate and investment business.
+"There's a fairly quick educational process," says Giannini.
+"What's important is that you've got that entrepreneurial attitude--that you'll go out there and get it done, whatever it takes."
+He points out that his royalty from the sale of each franchise is fixed.
+In contrast, a regular franchisee chooses the monthly rate to charge clients and is, therefore, more in control of his or her income.

-Giannini advises potential master franchisees to look ahead 10 years, examine their visi franchisees.
-Giannini says of becoming a master franchisee, "I [believed] I could help pe multiple franchises and have a lot of people helping business owners rather than just me master franchisee side than the individual franchisee side."
+Giannini advises potential master franchisees to look ahead 10 years, examine their vision, then speak with different franchisees.
+Giannini says of becoming a master franchisee, "I [believed] I could help people more by being able to sell multiple franchises and have a lot of people helping business owners rather than just me.
+My vision better suited the master franchisee side than the individual franchisee side."